IftachSadeh/paper-range-slider/README.md

 # paper-range-slider (v0.0.3)

-`paper-range-slider` allows user to select a range of values within a given (possibly wider) range, by moving the position of two knobs, or by dragging the selected range of values within the allowed limits.
-[The demo is provided here.](http://IftachSadeh.github.io/paper-range-slider/components/paper-range-slider/demo/)
+`paper-range-slider` allows the user to select a range of values within a given (possibly wider) range. values are selected by moving the position of two knobs, or by dragging the selected range of values within the allowed limits.
+[A demo is provided here.](http://IftachSadeh.github.io/paper-range-slider/components/paper-range-slider/demo/)

 ## Bower installation
-Either do
+Do either
 ```bash
 bower install IftachSadeh/paper-range-slider
 ```